The Mode of Computing: Computing, Consciousness and Experience

-There remains the view that the knowledge level is absent altogether in both artificial and natural computing.
-In this latter view there are no interpretations and computing becomes an objective property of machinery; however, it could be ascribed as well to organs, such as the heart or the stomach, control devices (e.g., thermostats, etc.) or even to transducers and sensing devices of all sorts.
-Arbitrary physical, chemical or biological phenomena could also be considered computing machines, including the universe as a whole.
-In this radical non-representational view there are not interpretations, neither meanings, nor consciousness nor experience; computing is detached from interpretation, any kind of mechanism can be considered a computer, and the notion of computing becomes rather empty.
+Lastly, in the \emph{the non-interpretative view} the knowledge level is absent altogether in both artificial and natural computing; there are not interpretations, neither meanings, nor consciousness nor experience.
+In this perspective, computing is an objective property of mechanisms which can be ascribed to any kind of artifact and even to organs, as pointed out by Searle.
+Machinery would carry on computing even if the whole of the human kind --as well as all no-human animals endowed with natural computing-- were wiped out from the face of the earth.
+Furthermore, arbitrary physical, chemical or biological phenomena could also be considered computing machines, including the universe as a whole.
+But then, the whole notion of computing becomes rather empty.

-In summary, if there is a knowledge level, either understood as constituted by mental objects or thought of it as the interpretation of the objects or processes at the level of the mode of computing, there are interpretations, and hence computing.
-The interpretation is causal to experience, to the ascription of meaning and to conscious experience.
-Each mode of natural computing would yield a particular quality or kind of experience.
+However, there is no computation without representation and interpretation.
+Computing is not an objective property of mechanisms, but a relational phenomenon, involving a mode of computing and a conscious interpreter.
+The interpretation is causal to experience, to the ascription of meaning and to consciousness.
 Experience or awareness would be how computing with a particular mode feels, for all modes used in natural computing.
-The notion of the mode of computing involves that computing, interpreting and consciousness are three aspects of the same phenomenon; or that consciousness and experience are the manifestations of computing/interpreting.
+Computing, interpreting and consciousness are three aspects of the same phenomenon; or consciousness and experience are the manifestations of computing/interpreting.
 Interpreting is what distinguishes computing machinery from standard machinery.
 In the case of artificial computing the process is split in two different entities: the one that supports a mode of computing and the one who makes the interpretation.
 In the case of natural computing the entity that holds the mode of computing and the one that makes the interpretation is the same individual.